 Jesse Rowell

-Inspired by science fiction writers Kōbō Abe, René Barjavel, Philip K. Dick, Joan D. Vinge, Ray Bradbury, Douglas Adams, Larry Niven, Margaret Atwood, Isaac Asimov, and Ursula K. Le Guin, Jesse's novels and short stories gravitate toward picaresque themes and existentialism.
+Inspired by sci-fi and speculative authors Franz Kafka, Kōbō Abe, René Barjavel, Philip K. Dick, Joan D. Vinge, Ray Bradbury, Douglas Adams, Larry Niven, Margaret Atwood, Isaac Asimov, and Ursula K. Le Guin, Jesse's novels and short stories gravitate toward picaresque themes and existentialism.
 Jesse has been featured in multiple publications across media outlets, including NPR and several literary journals.

-Originally from Colorado he spends his time between Seattle and the Big Island of Hawai'i.
-He enjoys writing novels and short stories, and spending time with his wife and two daughters.
+Originally from Colorado, Jesse now calls Seattle home.
+He enjoys writing novels and short stories, and spending time with his wife, two daughters, and dog.

 CONTACT